-The Audit Committee is composed of five members, with two independent directors as members, Mr. Carmelo L. Santiago, who also sits as Committee Chairman, and Atty.
+The Audit Committee is composed of five members, with two independent directors as members, (Ret.)
+Chief Justice Reynato S. Puno, who also sits as Committee Chairman, and Atty.
 Alonzo Q. Ancheta.
 The other members are Mr. Ferdinand K. Constantino, Mr. Kenji Uchiyama and Mr. Tomoki Yamauchi.

 The Audit Committee is responsible for assisting the Board of Directors in discharging its corporate governance and fiduciary duties in relation to financial reporting, internal control structure, internal and external audit processes, compliance with applicable laws and regulations, risk management systems and material related party transactions.
-It reviews and monitors, among others, the integrity of all financial statements and reports and ensures their compliance with pertinent accounting standards and regulatory requirements.
-It also evaluates the adequacy and effectiveness of its internal control procedures and enterprise risk management framework and processes, performs oversight financial management functions, approves audit plans, directly interfaces with internal and external auditors, elevates to international standards the accounting and auditing processes, practices, and methodologies of the Company, and reviews material related party transactions.
+It reviews and monitors, among others, the integrity of all financial statements and reports and ensures their compliance with pertinent accounting standards and regulatory requirements. also evaluates the adequacy and effectiveness of its internal control procedures and enterprise risk framework and management processes, performs oversight financial management functions, approves audit plans, directly interfaces with internal and external auditors, elevates to international standards the accounting and auditing processes, practices, and methodologies of the Company, and reviews material related party transactions.